minblock/ogkushcoin/README.md

 out collectively by the network.
 OG Core is the name of open source software which enables the use of this currency.

-OGCoin uses scrypt as a proof-of-work algorithm designed to study and patent new Marijuana strains.
+OGKush Coin uses scrypt as a proof-of-work algorithm designed to study and patent new Marijuana strains.

 2.5 minute block targets, subsidy halves in 840k blocks (~4 years), ~42 million total coins.
 2 Million premined amount for fundraising.
 Each block that is mined needs atleast 2000 confirmations before your OGC's can be used.